-The most important and emblematic element in the Bakhtiari life is the tent (“Bohon”) and the whole family lives in there.
-The campaments (“mâl”) gather the extended family and it is formed by several tents.
-If we look closely to these campaments we will be able to find out much information about the families living in there:
+Nomads are a very characteristic community not only for their movement (Kuch) but also for their settlement.
+A settlement as subtle and temporary as life itself.
+The most important and emblematic element in the Bakhtiari life is the tent (“Bohon”) and the whole family lives there.
+The compartments (“mâl”) gather the extended family and it is formed by several tents.
+If we look closely at these compartments we will be able to find out much information about the families living in there:

 - The season: light and open tents are for the summer, and bigger and hotter ones are for the winter.

-- The social status: from 10 to 12 for a chief campament and from 2 to 5 for the simple nomads.
+- The social status: from 10 to 12 for a chief compartment and from 2 to 5 for the simple nomads.

-- The wealth: A Spacious tent in good conditions with more than 10 posts means that it belongs to a rich family, and a used and repaired tent with seams and patches are for a poorer family.
+- The wealth: A spacious tent in good conditions with more than 10 posts means that it belongs to a rich family, and a used and repaired tent with seams and patches is for a poorer family.

 - Caves as Nomads’ Shelter

 In the mountains of the central part of Bakhtiari territories, the broken relief offers numerous natural caves (“Eshkoft”).
 These caves are used in winter as sheepfold or in some cases adjustment as habitations.

 One of the famous nomadic settlements is called Leer.
 It’s a roofed stony space that nomads build in the colder seasons to protect themselves and their belongings from rain and cold.
 The history of leer construction probably goes back to the transition of settlers toward a semi-nomadic life.
 Farmlands in these areas are a testimony to this speculation.
 The basic materials for these temporary settlements are stone, oak wood, plaster of clay, and straw which are usually found easily in the proximity of nomads’ environments.